AislerHQ/kicad-package-server/README.md

 # KiCad Package Server
-This application provides a dead simple server for the KiCad Plugin and Content Manager (PCM).
+This application provides you with a dead simple easy to use server for the KiCad Plugin and Content Manager (PCM).
 It allows to self-host a centralized repository of plugins, libraries and color themes.
 It is independent of the official KiCad repository provided by the KiCad Services Corporation.